npm/ndm/README.md

 ndm
 ===

-ndm makes it easy to deploy a complex service-oriented-architecture, by allowing you to spin-up daemon processes directly from npm packages.
+ndm makes it easy to deploy a complex service-oriented-architecture, by allowing you to create daemon processes directly from npm packages.

 What It's Not